 “The atmosphere of support and shared pleasure in achievement is palpable.”

 The school believes in the principles of entitlement and inclusion and therefore wants all pupils to engage in a full curriculum.
 The Access Centre offers a wide variety of provision to pupils.
-Those with specific learning difficulties such as dyslexia are offered individual or small group withdrawal from low priority subjects, for literacy, numeracy, occupational therapy and speech and language.
+Those with specific learning difficulties such as dyslexia are offered small group withdrawal from non-core subjects, for literacy, numeracy, occupational therapy and speech and language.
 Other pupils are offered in-class support or a combination of both withdrawal and support in-class.

 Staff and resources

 All SEN pupils are identified on SEND register at SEN Support or Statement/Education, Health & Care Plans.
 These pupils have an Individual Pupil Passport which is written in partnership with the pupil and their parents/guardians.
 A support plan is written for all students receiving additional support with individual targets.
 Each of the pupils is monitored and progress checked.

 As part of the School’s commitment to SEN, all teaching staff are encouraged to undertake at the minimum an accredited Dyslexia course provided by the BDA.
 Regular training takes place with staff on administration days, as well as at staff and department meetings.